tedbarnett/Photo-Reviewer-Unity/README.md

 - Photo info is stored in a Google Sheet

 Planned feature improvements:
+- Enable speech-to-text for easier annotation.
+Pull date and location info from voice annotation ("This is a photo of the kids in 1972 in Glendale...")
 - Use fast database as back-end (replace Google Sheets with Firebase or other dBase)
 - Support other storage services (Google Drive, Amazon Photos, etc.)
 - Auto-import photos into local photo storage (Apple or Google Photos)
 - Enable a video "slide show" playing each photo with a "Ken Burns" effect with narration voiceover

 Contributions/updates welcomed.
-Please generate a pull request for any improvements you make.
+Please contact me (or generate a pull request) for any suggestions/improvements!